The Dangers of the Hebrew Roots Movement

 These are fair questions.
 Although the motivation behind Torahism may include some noble ambitions—such as wanting to better understand the Christian faith in its original cultural context and wanting to do our best to live in obedience to God—the theology itself contains some dangerous ideas.
 Let me share with you some real stories about how these teachings can affect families, friendships, and even churches as we examine what I see as the three biggest dangers of this belief system.

 Salvation v.
 Obedience

 Before we get to the reasons and the stories, it’s important to clarify what Torahism is and isn’t.
-The defining element in the theology of Torahism is the teaching that the Torah—specifically the Law of Moses—must be kept by all who profess faith in Jesus, whether Jew or Gentile.2 A minority of Torahists teach that “keeping Torah” is a matter of salvation.
+The defining element in the theology of Torahism is the teaching that the Torah—by which they mean the Law of Moses—must be kept by all who profess faith in Jesus, whether Jew or Gentile.
+A small minority of Torahists openly teach that “keeping Torah” is a matter of salvation.
 Most, however, agree with mainstream Christianity that salvation comes only through grace by faith in Jesus (Eph 2:8-9).
 They believe that “keeping Torah” isn’t what saves us but is how we show our love for God.
 It is the way we are commanded to live our lives as Christians.
 In other words, they view Torah-keeping as a matter of obedience, not salvation.

-Anyone who teaches that all believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
+Anyone who teaches that believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
 With that, let’s move on to the three most significant dangers of this belief system.